Alexander Afenyo-Markin: 14 Libraries Project

 As part of delivering quality education in the constituency, 14 libraries have been constructed to enable a reading culture among young people.
 A total of 14 libraries have been constructed under this initiative.

 Royal Palm Tree Project

 On 7 March 2020, Afenyo-Markin planted Royal Palm trees in the Winneba capital.

 Personal life

-Afenyo-Markin is married to Dianne Markin and they have kids.
+Afenyo-Markin is married to Dianne Markin.

 He plays table tennis and golf.
-He is a member of the fraternal society called Freemason.
+He is a Freemason.

+He is of the Ewe tribe from the Volta Region of Ghana and is a committed Catholic.